Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 3.6 Plush fabric ran a bit warm in long sessions
+Cooling / Breathability 3.6 Plush fabric ran a bit warm in longer sessions

 Seat Comfort 4.4 Best sink-in comfort of the four

-Back Support 3.3 Low, soft back made upright posture harder to maintain
+Back Support 3.3 Low, soft back made upright posture harder to hold

-Ease of Movement / Repositioning 3.2 Large footprint made moving and re-angles more work
+Ease of Movement / Repositioning 3.2 Large footprint made moving and angle changes more work

-Durability 3.6 Foam comfort was excellent, but long-term resilience felt “watch-and-see”
+Durability 3.6 Comfort was excellent, but long-term resilience still feels like a watch point

-Cleaning 3.5 Fabric care requires routine attention and patience
+Cleaning 3.5 Fabric care takes patience and routine upkeep

 Layout Practicality 4.6 Strong for big-room lounging and casual hosting

-Value 3.7 Comfort is high, but you pay in space and maintenance effort
+Value 3.7 Comfort is high, but you pay for it in space and maintenance effort

 Overall 3.8 A plush lounge pick with clear posture tradeoffs